Watford Consulting can help you build your next Bespoke Software Product.

 Release builds should always come from your build automation system, never from a developers own environment.
 This keeps all builds consistent and means you won’t suffer issues when it turns out the developer’s environment was inconsistent with the build environment.

 For Java development, scripting the build with Ant and Ivy is a mature choice when you need a lot of build customisation.
-If your build is a bit more mainstream then Maven or any of its derivative build systems will work well.
+If your build is a bit more mainstream then Maven, Gradle, or any of their derivative build systems will work well.

 Coding is where the developer’s heart is!
 This is where the abstract ideas are turned into something concrete – a very satisfying process.